jitendrakumar137815/Vrinda-Store-Sales-Report-2022/README.md

-vrinda store wants to create an annual sales report for the year 2022.
+Vrinda Store wants to create an annual sales report for the year 2022.
 So that,they can understand their customers <br>
 and grow more sales in the upcoming years.

 # Steps Followed: